r-lib/devtools/cran-comments.md

   These are needed because devtools simulates package loading, and hence needs to attach environments to the search path.

-(I also get an error on winbuilder R-release, but that looks like a problem with the stringi installation on that machine.)

 ## Downstream dependencies

-* I ran R CMD check on all 34 downstream dependencies of devtools.
+* I ran R CMD check on all 44 downstream dependencies of devtools.
   Summary at: https://github.com/hadley/devtools/blob/master/revdep/summary.md

 * There were 2 failures: